iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 - support read from and write to a contract in a user-friendly way
 - support extended instructions of EVM that IoTeX implemented (bonus!)

 &nbsp;

+### Stable Coins ###
+Stablecoins are cryptocurrencies designed to minimize the volatility of the price of the stablecoin, relative to some "stable" asset or basket of assets.
+There are couple of ways to develop a stable coin on IoTeX and we are open to all:
+- crosschain-transferring of stable coins from Ethereum (and other blockchains) to IoTeX blockchain
+- natively issue a stable coin on IoTeX blockchain which can be pegged to a cryptocurrency, fiat money, or to exchange-traded commodities (such as precious metals or industrial metals).
+This one can be asset-backed or seigniorage-style.

+&nbsp;

+### Decentralized Exchange ###
+&nbsp;

+### Decentralized Exchange ###
+ for IoTeX native token (Trezor, KeepPay)
+&nbsp;